 - The true will of the people might be obscured by the influence of polls.

 The media plays a significant role in disseminating poll results to the public.
-However, the way in which these results are presented can further exacerbate the negative effects of opinion polls on voter behavior.
+The way in which these results are presented can further exacerbate the negative effects of opinion polls on voter behavior.

 One way to mitigate the negative effects of opinion polls is through voter education.
 An informed electorate is better equipped to interpret poll results critically and make independent decisions.